 Music Endowment Committee

 The purpose of the committee is to review, and if necessary invite, proposals to spend funds from the Music Endowment.
 These are spent on one-time purchases and one-time music events (rather than ongoing maintenance expenses).
 By appointment only.

 We are fortunate to have several wonderful musical instruments in our Sanctuary.
 The organ was built by Phillipp Wirsching and given to the church in 1904 by Andrew Carnegie.
 It was featured in an article in the January 2003 issue of The Tracker: The Journal of the Organ Historical Society.
 Our concert grand Steinway piano was purchased in 1981.
 The harpsichord was built in 1978 by James Herndon, the father of our Senior Minister, Rev. David Herndon.
-The Baldwin electronic organ belonged to the grandfather of our Organist and Pianist, Bill Larson.
+The Baldwin electronic organ belonged to the grandfather of Bill Larson.
 Four other pianos plus an electronic keyboard reside in various rooms around the church building.